neild0/ML-for-PDEs/Pretrained/README.txt

-This folder contains all pretrained models for the main results in our paper.
+This folder contains all pretrained models.
 Please see 'loadmodel.ipynb' for instruction to load the pretrained model parameters.

 1. pretrained models of four cases: stable, unstable, midnoise and forcing